katzenpost/katzenpost/drafts/client.rst

 When a SURB reply is received by a client, this means the client receives a ciphertext payload and a SURB ID.
 This SURB ID tells our ARQ statemachine which message is being acknowledged.
-The client uses the SURB ID to determine which private key to use for decrypting the ciphertext.
+The client uses the SURB ID to determine which private key it should use for decrypting the ciphertext.

-The two SURB reply cases are currently:
+The two SURB reply cases currently are:

 * SURB ACKnowledgments
 * SURB replies from service queries